afalfallaj/smart_garage_door/README.md

 5. **Previous state was closed + in motion** → `opening`
 6. **Everything else** → `unavailable`

-**Motion Detection**: Uses toggle entity timing within `motion_duration` to detect if the door is currently in motion, supporting any trigger method (Home Assistant, physical buttons, remotes, other automations).
+**Motion Detection**: Tracks when sensors transition from open/closed to both-off (motion start), allowing detection of any trigger method:
+- ✅ **Manual operations**: Physical buttons, remotes, wall switches
+- ✅ **Home Assistant cover commands**: Open, close, stop actions
+- ✅ **Other automations**: Any system that triggers the garage door
+- ✅ **Fallback timing**: Uses toggle entity timing when motion start time isn't available

+This ensures reliable state detection regardless of how the garage door is operated.

 ## Usage Examples